wendywarren/ac-type/_assignment1/index.md

 - You'll need to design the cover, the back and the two flaps based on the provided measurements.
 - This is going to be a type-only design.
 No images allowed.
 - Use the provided bar code and logos.
-- Only two font families are permitted.
 - Print parameters
     - Colour: Maximum four colour process.
-Can be fewer colours.
+You can use fewer colours.
     - Full bleeds

 ### Physical Format

-You can choose the dimensions of your book cover.
-It must contain the following elements.

 ![Book Cover Mockup]({{site.url}}/svg/book-cover-mockup.svg)

-The bar code can go either on the back cover or on the back flap.

 ### Content